 Hozen-ji Temple

-Just steps away from the neon-blasted action of the entertainment district of Dotonbori, Hozen-ji Temple is a island of calm in the heart of city.
-Dating back to 1637, Hozen-ji is famous among Osakans for the moss-covered Mizukakefudo, a statue of depicting one of the five Wisdom Kings of Buddhism, Fudo Myoo.
+Steps away from the neon-blasted action of the entertainment district of Dotonbori, Hozen-ji Temple is a island of calm in the heart of city.
+Hozen-ji dates back to 1637.
+It’s famous among Osakans for the moss-covered Mizukakefudo.
+This statue depicts one of the five Wisdom Kings of Buddhism, Fudo Myoo.

 Adding to the intrigue is that the statue was one of the only things in the area to survive the WWII bombings of Osaka.
-It’s no wonder that devout Buddhists adore Mizukakefudo as they do, worshipping the statue by gently splashing water on it under the faint glow of paper lanterns.
+It’s no wonder that devout Buddhists adore Mizukakefudo.
+They worship the statue by gently splashing water on it under the faint glow of paper lanterns.

 While visiting Hozen-ji Temple, don’t miss out on Hozen-ji Yokocho.
-This narrow alleyway forming the approach to the temple is lined with dozens of restaurants & bars that offer some of the best food in Osaka and harken back to the look & feel of old Osaka.
+This narrow alleyway forms the approach to the temple.
+It’s lined with dozens of restaurants & bars harkening back to the look & feel of old Osaka.
+In them, you’ll find some of the best food in Osaka.

 How to get to Hozen-ji Temple